teron131/AudioInsight/TECHNICAL_DESCRIPTION.md

 ### 2. System Initialization and Configuration (`core.py`)

-The `WhisperLiveKit` class in `core.py` serves as the central coordinator and singleton that manages:
+The `AudioInsight` class in `core.py` serves as the central coordinator and singleton that manages:

 **Model Loading and Backend Selection**: Coordinates with `whisper_streaming/whisper_online.py` to initialize the appropriate Whisper backend (faster-whisper, OpenAI API, etc.) through the `backend_factory()` function.